GhassenEljday/react-mobile-app-button/README.md

 };
 ```

-You can also import more than one burron in a row:
+You can also import more than one button in a row:

 ```js
 import {